essential-contributions/pint/specs/transactions.md

 # Transactions

 A transaction is a cryptographically signed message that changes the state of a blockchain.
 Solving an intent boils down to finding a sequence of transactions (aka an execution trace) that satisfies the intent.
-A given transaction may also satisfy more than one intent and solvers should be incentivize to find such efficient solutions.
+A single transaction may satisfy multiple intents.
+Incentives should be structured to encourage solvers to identify these opportunities for efficiency.

 In order to express intents using our DSL, we need to be able to model transactions using the primitive types offered by the language such as integers, floats, etc.